The AME3 Rules

 - The Enterprise Backlog is the list of all strategic Goals an Arena is not focused on or had not yet completed.

-- Goals in the Enterprise Backlog be created, defined, and refined by all Owners and the Enterprise Owner.
+- Goals in the Enterprise Backlog are created, defined, and refined by all Owners and the Enterprise Owner.
 Others may also be involved.

 - The Enterprise Owner has the authority to order the Enterprise Backlog, or delegate this responsibility to all Owners collectively, but remains ultimately accountable.